 Physical activity.
 Yes, exercise is quickly gaining hoping as a way to not only help survival rate, but also to possibly even decrease risk of ever developing cancer.
 Furthermore, it also seems that those undergoing medical treatment can also decrease some of the negative consequences commonly experienced as side effects.

-To elaborate on these statements I'd like to highlight some of the new studies I excitedly referenced earlier.
+To elaborate on these statements we'd like to highlight some of the new studies we excitedly referenced earlier.

 This study supports the value of exercise during the early stages of adjuvant treatment for breast cancer.
 The researchers say that a combination of strength and aerobic training not only reduces fatigue, but helps patients actually increase muscle fitness during the first 18 weeks of treatment.